LadyAmely/Book-Recommender/frontend/README.md

 The app features a "Top Books" section that showcases books with the highest ratings across the platform.
 This section helps users easily discover the most popular and critically acclaimed books.

+### Favorites Section:

+Users can add books to their "Favorites" section for easy access and future reference.
+The Favorites section is personalized, allowing users to curate a list of books they are interested in reading.

+### Recommendation:

+A book recommendation system in an app suggests personalized reading options to users based on their preferences and ratings.

 ## License

 This project is licensed under the MIT License.